lasso-js/lasso/README.md

 # Sample Projects

 * [raptor-samples/optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli): Sample usage of the command-line interface for the RaptorJS Optimizer
-* [raptor-samples/optimizer-cli-config](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config): Sample usage of the command-line interface for the RaptorJS Optimizer that relies a separate JSON configuration file
+* [raptor-samples/optimizer-cli-config](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config): Sample usage of the command-line interface for the RaptorJS Optimizer that relies on a separate JSON configuration file
 * [raptor-samples/optimizer-async](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-async): Sample app that demonstrates asynchronous/lazy dependency loading
 * [raptor-samples/optimizer-js-api](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-js-api): Sample app that demonstrates how to use JavaScript API to optimize a page and inject the resulting head and body markup into a page.
 * [raptor-samples/optimizer-taglib](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-taglib): Sample app that demonstrates the use of the optimizer taglib for Raptor Templates.
+* [raptor-samples/optimizer-templates](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-templates): Sample app that demonstrates the use of rendering the same templates on both the server and the client.

 # Discuss